 Shutter Priority mode on Nikon cameras is labelled as ‘S’.
 Whereas on a Canon it’s called ‘Tv’ (Time Value).
 They work the same, just a brand difference.

 Nikon labels their cameras similar way to Canon – the less numbers in the model’s name, the more high-end it is.

 Pro – D5

-While elements such as camera sensors, megapixel count and lens choice are pretty similar it’s also important to look and feel which camera style is right for you.
+While elements such as camera sensors, megapixel count and lens choice is pretty similar it’s also important to look and feel which camera style is right for you.

-Ultimately, neither Canon nor Nikon is going to have a certain feature or component that the other one doesn’t.
+Ultimately neither Canon or Nikon is going to have a certain feature or component that the other one doesn’t.
 The design of the camera body though, while certainly not the most important camera function, can help you form a preference for either brand.
 It all comes down to comfort here.

-The ergonomics of how the camera feels in hand and the layout of the buttons and camera dial is important to resonate with you.
-Having a complicated layout and a poor grip is something that’ll annoy you after a short while.
+The ergonomics of how camera feels in hand and the layout of the buttons is important to resonate with you.
+Having a complicated layout and a poor grip is something that’ll annoy after a short while.

 Here’s a comparison of button layouts on two comparative DSLRs.

 Image: Canon Camera Layout